-Comprehensive instructions for administration are given in the package leaflet, section 7, "Instructions for preparation and giving an injection of Enbrel."
+Comprehensive instructions for administration are given in the package leaflet, section 7, " Instructions for use."
 Detailed instructions on unintentional dosing or scheduling variations, including missed doses, are provided in section 3 of the package leaflet.

 4.3 Contraindications

 Hypersensitivity to the active substance or to any of the excipients listed in section 6.1.